cmsc398w/course_docs/documentation/src/Notes/Networking.md

 Alternatives like `tracepath` often provide slightly simpler output, and `mtr` (My Traceroute) is a very powerful tool that continuously sends probes like `ping` to each hop identified by `traceroute`, giving you a live view of latency and packet loss along the entire path.
 It's excellent for diagnosing intermittent issues.

-By using `ping` to check basic reachability and `traceroute` to inspect the path, you gain crucial insights into Layer 3 connectivity.
-If `ping` fails, the systematic steps help isolate whether the issue is local, with your gateway, your ISP, or potentially DNS.
+By using `ping` to check basic reachability and `traceroute` to inspect the path, you gain insights into Layer 3 connectivity.
+If `ping` fails, you can isolate whether the issue is local, with your gateway, your ISP, or potentially DNS.
 If `ping` works but connections are slow or unreliable, `traceroute` or `mtr` can help pinpoint the segment of the network path responsible for the delay or packet loss.
-These tools form the bedrock of network debugging before moving up the stack to investigate transport and application layer issues.

 ## Understanding DNS (Name Resolution)